-Table 7.1 ▷ Critical minerals in scope
+Table 7.1 ▶ Critical minerals in scope

-Focus minerals Other minerals CobaltCopperLithium Arsenic Boron Cadmium HafniumIndiumIridium NiobiumPlatinumSelenium Tin Titanium Tungsten Nickel Rare earth elements (Neodymium, Dysprosium, Praseodymium, Terbium, others) ChromiumGalliumGermaniumGraphite LeadMagnesiumManganeseMolybdenum SiliconSilverTantalumTellurium VanadiumZinc major driver of growth in steel demand.
-Aluminium demand is assessed for electricity networks only as the outlook for copper is inherently linked with aluminium use in grid lines, but is not included in the aggregate demand projections.
+Focus minerals Other minerals Cobalt Copper Lithium Nickel Magnet rare earth elements (Neodymium, Dysprosium, Praseodymium, Terbium) Graphite ArsenicBoronCadmiumChromiumGalliumGermanium HafniumIndiumIridiumLeadMagnesiumManganeseMolybdenum NiobiumPlatinumSeleniumSiliconSilverTantalumTellurium TinTitaniumTungstenVanadiumZinc are less of a major driver of steel demand growth than of critical minerals.
+Aluminium demand is assessed for electricity networks only as the outlook for copper is inherently linked with aluminium use in grid lines but is not included in the aggregate demand projections.

 Steel and aluminium are widely used across many clean energy technologies, but we have excluded them from the scope of this analysis.
-Steel does not have substantial security implications and the energy sector is not a
+Steel does not have substantial security implications and clean energy technologies